narthur157/ractive-partials/README.md

 The samples folder contains two samples using the plug-in, one of which is a short text adventure that was hacked together and the other is a basic test of functionality.
 You can switch between them by loading test.js instead of game.js and vice versa.

-As far as testing that the plug-in is not completely broken goes, loading either of these and checking the console for errors will make sure it works at least a little bit, though nothing beyond that.

 An easy way to run them is by running `python -m SimpleHTTPServer 8080` and then going to localhost:8080/samples Note that if you just go to index.html in your filesystem you will get cross-origin request errors.